Tomé de Sousa: Sousa in Brazil

-Sousa sailed for Brazil with six ships, soldiers, and one thousand citizens and missionaries.
-His objectives were to fend off French pirates and evangelize local Indians in the name of Christianity with the goal of strengthening Portugal's royal power in Brazil.
-Sousa was the agent in charge of restoring the king's authority in Colonial Brazil.
-Up until this point, Brazil had been neglected by Portugal, which was putting all of its resources into the spice trade in India.
-There was a decline in the spice trade and increasing threats around Brazil's borders by the surrounding Spanish colonies, which prompted Portugal to intervene.
-As part of this mission, Sousa approached the Donatário of Bahia, Francisco Pereira Coutinho, to buy what would become capital city of Salvador at Bahia on the Atlantic coast between São Paulo and Pernambuco.
+Sousa sailed for Brazil with six ships, soldiers, and one thousand settlers and missionaries.
+His objectives were to fend off French pirates and convert local Indigenous peoples with the goal of strengthening Portugal's royal power in Brazil.
+Up until that point, Brazil had been largely neglected by the Crown, which was concentrating its efforts into the more lucrative spice trade in India.
+Its decline and increasing threats around Brazil's borders by the surrounding Spanish colonies prompted Portugal to intervene.
+As part of this mission, Sousa approached the Donatário of Bahia, Francisco Pereira Coutinho, to buy what would become the capital city of Salvador on the Atlantic coast between São Paulo and Pernambuco.

 The new capital was in a better defended location and fortified by Sousa himself.
 It was supposed to bring together the twelve pre-existing settlements, though Sousa traversed the bordering areas in an effort to promote his idea of justice and to diminish what the Portuguese saw as the lawlessness and chaos of the region.
 He led other Portuguese forces by sending officials to other Brazilian captaincies to ensure proper procedure and to regulate administration.
-He planned on making the colony a strong military base to protect the Portuguese settlers from Indian or other outside forces.
+He planned on making the colony a strong military base to protect the Portuguese settlers from Indigenous or outside forces.
 He accomplished this by expelling hostile natives for safe colonization.
-He brought 1,000 colonists and soldiers with him on an expedition to Brazil, including four hundred degredados - "men banished from Portugal for some minor criminal activity."
+Sousa brought 1,000 settlers and soldiers with him on an expedition to Brazil, including four hundred degredados, "men banished from Portugal for some minor criminal activity."

 Among the colonists were six Jesuits, the first in Brazil, whom he assisted in the Christianization of the natives and helped to reaffirm the King's rule over the colonies.
-Sousa's relationship with Manuel da Nóbrega and the Jesuit missionaries allowed him to keep watch on other territories and Indians.
-Along with those he brought, Sousa made land grants to other settlers now that the territory was better protected.
-He was successful in decreasing the hostilities waged against the colonists by native people, in part through diplomatic avenues but primarily through his use of cruel and often extreme punishment.
-Along with Christianization, Sousa established days of market to encourage trade between settlers and Indians.
+Sousa's relationship with Manuel da Nóbrega and the Jesuit missionaries allowed him to keep watch on other territories and Indigenous tribes.
+Along with those he brought, Sousa made land grants to other settlers.
+He was successful in decreasing the hostilities waged against the colonists by natives, in part through diplomatic means, but primarily through his use of cruel and often extreme punishment.
+Along with Christianization, Sousa established days of market to encourage trade between settlers and the natives.

 Throughout his time in office, Sousa fortified Portuguese territories and established new communities with churches and schools.
 He introduced livestock and established sugarcane production.
 He is also credited for establishing the first bishopric of Brazil with Dom Pero Fernandes Sardinha.
 In 1553, Sousa worked far outside of his own territory of Salvador.
 Sousa strengthened the economy and defenses of São Vicente.
 He also went on to establish the village of Itanhaém.
 That year, Sousa ventured home, leaving Salvador in the hands of Duarte da Costa.